Buzzy Boop at the Concert

-Buzzy Boop at the Concert is a 1938 Fleischer Studios animated short film starring Betty Boop's young tomboy cousin Buzzy Boop.
+Buzzy Boop at the Concert is a 1938 Betty Boop film starring Betty's young tomboy cousin Buzzy Boop.
+It was directed by Dave Fleischer and Thomas Johnson and was released on September 16, 1938.

 For years, it was considered a lost film, until a copy resurfaced in Russia in 2019.
 The film was subsequently restored by the UCLA Film and Television Archive and uploaded to their official YouTube channel.